deanoko/cse15l-lab-reports/labreport4.md

 `<git add ListExamples.java> <enter> git commit <enter> error fixed <:wq> <enter> git push <enter>`

-- `<git add>` : made changes to a file called ListExamples.java and you want to stage those changes.
+- `<git add>` :  add the file to staging area.

-- `<git commit>` : git commit command is used to save the changes I have made to the repository
+- `<git commit>` : git commit command is used to commit the changes I have made to the repository

-- `<git push>` : the command is used to upload your local branch and its commits to a remote repository.
+- `<git push>` : the command is used to update your local commits to a github.

 ![Image](gitmessage.png)